engelkri/emmaspiro.github.io/_members/beers.md

 lastname: Beers

 teaser: >
     Dr. Beers studies social media influencers, science communication, and right-wing extremism on social media using network science, machine learning, and mixed methods.
 More specifically, they focus on understanding how different social media influencers in United States digital politics work together and against each other to produce the "news" we see online, with a particular emphasis on where this process breaks down.
-Dr. Beers has published work in venues such as *Science Advances*, ICWSM, *The Journal of Online Trust and Safety*, AoIR, and others.
+Dr. Beers has published work in venues such as Science Advances, ICWSM, The Journal of Online Trust and Safety, AoIR, and others.

 profile:
     name: Dr. Anna Beers